MurtazaKhan24/CS4348-Projects/devlog.md

 Thankfully didn't run into too many issues and was able to test both functions out successfully.

 ### May 5th 1:00pm
+Gonna work on implementing the load function now

+I'll do it in two parts, opening the csv files containing the key,value pairs and then the actual loading logic into the index file
+Was able to add the logic to open and parse through csv file, now need to figure out how to insert each entry into the file

+Found out I can use the insert() function and call the already made insert function to add each key, value pair into the tree

+Everything working as intended

+Next I'll work on the print command

+So this will perform a in-order traversal on the B-tree and print the key,values found in each node I'll figure out the logic on how to implement in-order traversal again

+So I can use the read_node() function to be able to output the key,values Did some testing and was able to run it smoothly, not too bad